verhas/jamal/README.md

 Use `import` to import user defined macro definitions.

+Because the textual output from the evaluation of the file is discarded feel free to use text in the file to be imported as documentation.

-### `include`
+### `include`<a name="include">
+since 1.0.0 (core)

-`import` reads a file similarly to `import` but it starts a new scope for the processing of the included file.
-The file included cannot redefine the macro starting and ending string and can define user-defined macros for the file including only if the macro is exported from the top level scope of the included file.
+`include` reads a file similarly to `import` but it starts a new scope for the processing of the included file.
+The file included cannot redefine the macro opening and closing string and can define user-defined macros for the file including only if the macro is exported from the top level scope of the included file.